Abiz-e Jadid

-Abiz-e Jadid (ابيز جديد) (Note: Also romanized as Ābīz-e Jadīd; also known as Ābīz) is a city in, and the capital of, Shaskuh District of Zirkuh County, South Khorasan province, Iran, and also serves as the administrative center for Shaskuh Rural District.
+Abiz-e Jadid (ابيز جديد) (Note: Also romanized as Ābīz-e Jadīd; also known as Ābīz) is a city in, and the capital of, Shaskuh District of Zirkuh County, South Khorasan province, Iran.
+It also serves as the administrative center for Shaskuh Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, Abiz-e Jadid's population was 2,102 in 574 households, when it was a village in Shaskuh Rural District of the former Zirkuh District of Qaen County.
+At the time of the 2006 National Census, Abiz-e Jadid's population was 2,102 in 874 households, when it was a village in Shaskuh Rural District of the former Zirkuh District in Qaen County.
 The following census in 2011 counted 3,077 people in 776 households.
 The 2016 census measured the population of the village as 2,716 people in 787 households, by which time the district had been separated from the county in the establishment of Zirkuh County.
 The rural district was transferred to the new Shaskuh District.
-It was the most populous village in its rural district.
+Abiz-e Jadid was the most populous village in its rural district.

-Abiz-e Jadid was elevated to the status of a city after the 2016 census.
+Abiz-e Jadid was converted to a city in 2018.